 How to make your journey easy

-Glasgow Airport is dedicated to providing accessibility for people with reduced mobility (PRMs) throughout its facilities at Glasgow Airport.
+Glasgow Airport is dedicated to providing accessibility for disabled persons and persons with reduced mobility (PRMs) throughout its facilities at Glasgow Airport.
 Assistance for passengers with reduced mobility is available at both the Main Terminal building and T2.
 Our Terminal building is fully accessible including toilets and lifts, inductions loops are fitted to facilitate amplification of announcements for passengers with hearing difficulties and all are clearly signposted.

 We also have a simple guide to help plan your journey.